MaxBittker/NYDMWLwip/src/EnergyServiceProviders.md

 <div class="col-sm-5">
 <ul>
 <li> Partner with us and become a NY Doing More with Less E-Firm</li>
-<li> Leverage a market-transformational, turnkey-contracting approach: Energy Efficiency as a Service (EEaaS™)</li>
+<li> Leverage a market-transformational, turnkey-contracting approach</li>
 <li> Align your customers' best interests with yours</li>
 <li> Increase customer trust and satisfaction</li>
 </ul>